Texas Child Car Seat Laws

 When you follow Texas’ child car seat laws, you expect your kid to be safe if you get into an accident.
 Unfortunately, these laws will only protect your child if their safety equipment is up to code.
 If it is faulty or defective, your kid may be ejected from their seat and severely injured.

 Should this nightmare scenario happen to your family, you may be able to claim compensation from the manufacturer.
-To do so, however, you will need the assistance of an experienced personal injury and product liability attorney, like those at Brian White & Associates.
+To do so, however, you will need the assistance of an experienced personal injury and product liability attorney, like those at Attorney Brian White Personal Injury Lawyers.

-How the Brian White & Associates Team in Houston, TX Can Help You with Your Lawsuit
+How Attorney Brian White Personal Injury Lawyers Team in Houston, TX Can Help You with Your Lawsuit

-At Brian White & Associates, we are dedicated to providing the people of Texas with top-class legal services.
+At Attorney Brian White Personal Injury Lawyers we are dedicated to providing the people of Texas with top-class legal services.
 When you ask us to help you fight for compensation for your child’s injuries, we will:

 Search for Evidence to Help Prove Your Case